Entropy Stability for products of negatively curved symmetric spaces: A counterexample of the volume entropy stability conjecture

-To prove Proposition \ref{proposition:entropy of the counterexample}, we first show the two elementary lemmas. \begin{enumerate} \item From the construction of the metric $d_{\eta}$, it is straightforward that any length-minimizing path joining two points in $\tilde{M}$ with respect to $d_{\eta}$ consists of geodesic segments in $(\tilde{M},g_0)$ and segments in $\tilde{S}$.
-The first lemma shows that \textbf{if such a length-minimizing path admits corners, then the turning angles at the corners must be sufficiently small.} \item By using the first lemma, we show that $d_{\eta}(o,\cdot)$ is equal to $d_{g_0}(o,\cdot)$ in a region $R_c:=\{x\in\tilde{M}\,:\, |\theta(x)-\pi/4|\le c\}$ for $c$ sufficiently small.
-Since the volume growth of the geodesic balls in the product metric concentrates on the region near $\theta=\pi/4$, this ensures that \textbf{the volume growth of the metric $d_{\eta}$ is close to that of $g_0$.} \end{enumerate}
+To prove Proposition~\ref{proposition:entropy of the counterexample}, we first establish the following elementary lemma.
+From the construction of the metric $d_\eta$, any length-minimizing path joining two points in $\tilde M$ with respect to $d_\eta$ consists of geodesic segments in $(\tilde M, g_0)$ and segments contained in a lift of $\tilde S$.
+The lemma below shows that $d_\eta(o,\cdot)=d_{g_0}(o,\cdot)$ on a conical region $R_c$ around the diagonal $\{\theta=\pi/4\}$.
+Since the volume growth of geodesic balls in the product metric $g_0$ concentrates near this diagonal, this ensures that the volume growth of the metric $d_\eta$ is close to that of $g_0$.